ofr1tz/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

-We calculate the average number of steps taken per 5-minute interval.
+We calculate the average number of steps taken per 5-minute interval:

 ```r